cyrilvincent/shazim/README.md

     Shazim...
     Found 0 image(s)

-Deep Learning wants to detect that images are the same
+Deep Learning wants to detect hat these images are quite similar

 Let see the prediction with -v option :